nahid-10/rag_chatbot_for_my_department/README.md

 Vector Store: FAISS with cosine similarity

-LLM: Hugging Face pipeline google/flan-t5-small
+LLM: Hugging Face pipeline (google/flan-t5-small)

 QA Chain: RetrievalQA with stuff chain type

-Web Interface: gr.Blocks() from Gradio
+Interface: gr.Blocks() from Gradio

-🔧 Optimization
+🔧 Optimization Features

-LRU Caching: Speeds up PDF processing and LLM pipeline initialization.
+LRU Caching: Speeds up PDF processing and LLM pipeline initialization

-GPU Support: Automatically uses CUDA if available.
+GPU Support: Automatically uses CUDA if available

-Port Management: Automatically finds a free port and terminates processes blocking it.
+Port Management: Finds free ports and terminates processes blocking them

-Logging: Built-in logging for debugging and monitoring pipeline execution.
+Logging: Built-in logging for debugging and monitoring

-📌 Notes

-Ensure your PDF (cse.pdf) is in the project directory.

-Adjust chunk_size and chunk_overlap in main.py for longer or shorter answers.

-For large PDFs, allow extra memory and GPU resources if available.

 💡 Future Improvements

-Add PDF upload feature in the Gradio interface.
+Add PDF upload feature in the Gradio interface

-Enable multi-language support for questions and answers.
+Support multiple PDFs simultaneously

-Integrate advanced models for more accurate answers.
+Use larger or more advanced LLMs for more accurate answers

-Add answer highlighting from the original PDF content.
+Highlight the exact part of the PDF where the answer is found

 📄 License